johnmayou/git-contrib/README.md

 # git-contrib

-CLI tool to visualize your local commit contributions with a GitHub-style heatmap.
+CLI tool to visualize local commit contributions with a GitHub-style heatmap.

 ## Usage